I Switched My Money to an Online Account. Here’s What I Love (and What I Don’t)

 Thankfully, I found Aspiration’s customer service — via phone and chat — to be fine and dandy and that I never had to hold too long.

 Depositing Cash Isn’t Always a Breeze

 Occasionally, I’ll pet sit or house sit or run an errand for a neighbor or elderly loved one.
 And it never fails: They pay me in cash.

-I like to deposit the cash into my checking account so it doesn’t tempt me.
-However, there aren’t any Aspiration-affiliated ATM locations in my area that’ll allow me to deposit cash.
+I like to deposit the cash into my account so it doesn’t tempt me.
+However, Aspiration doesn’t allow me to deposit cash through ATMs.

 It’s Not Super Well-Known (Yet)

-OK, OK.
-So now that I’ve dwelled on my first frustration for far too long — which, turns out, is kind of normal — here’s the second: Not all budgeting apps acknowledge Aspiration yet, which could make your favorite app ineffective when you use Aspiration as your main money holder.
+Here’s my final concern: Not all budgeting apps work with Aspiration yet, which could make your favorite app ineffective when you use Aspiration as your main money holder.

-Honestly, I thought there’d be more downsides to Aspiration, mostly because my dad thought the idea was totally ludicrous.
+Honestly, I thought there’d be more downsides to Aspiration, mostly because my dad thought the idea of an online-only account was totally ludicrous.
 He rattled off all the times you’d want to walk into a brick-and-mortar bank.
 However, you can handle all those tasks online, usually from the comfort of your home.

 (Plus, my dad still writes checks.
 Not that there’s anything wrong with that.
 But it’s very… traditional.)

-However, I’m still hanging onto Aspiration as my primary checking account.
+Overall, I’m loving Aspiration as my primary account.
 Plus, a nice little bonus?
-I’ve earned more than $40 in interest.
+I’ve earned a good bit of money, thanks to that sweet, sweet interest.